Active travel

 Did you know?

-Children who cycle or walk to school experience improved concentration levels lasting up to 4 hours after the activity.
+Children who cycle or walk to school experience improved concentration levels in class for up to 4 hours after the activity.

 Plan safe routes with your children